 Currently, the Company lends money to Telefónica S.A. although, from time to time, the Company may also lend money to other companies within the Telefonica Group.
 At present, all loans granted are denominated in the same currency as the funds it raises on the capital markets.
 Therefore, the Company is implementing a natural hedge.
-Consequently, foreign exchange fluctuation in exchange rates have a limited impact on its financial result.
+Consequently, foreign exchange fluctuations have a limited impact on its financial result.

-However, the Company may have a limited foreign exchange risk due to the financial margin earned in several currencies different from Euro (mainly US Dollar and British Pound) and also due to some cash positions held in foreign currencies (US Dollar and British Pound).
+However, the Company may have a limited foreign exchange risk due to the financial margin earned in several currencies different from Euro (mainly US Dollar) and also due to some cash positions held in foreign currencies (US Dollar and British Pound).